AntonyZhuang/klotski/README.md

 Common goals are to solve the puzzle with a minimum number of moves or in a minimum amount of time.

+attribution of each teammate:

   Game Logic
   Yahe Zhang
   All the game framework and sets of rules to determine how the game operates.

   VGA Display
   Yahe Zhang
   -Integrate double buffering for smoother rendering.
   -Convert images into arrays and render them on the display.
   -Utilize a character buffer for printing characters on the screen.

   Audio (Sound Effect)
   Antony Weihong Zhuang

   -The functionality is achieved through a polling mechanism.
 Upon reaching specific milestones, which are detecting a legal movement or clearing a level, the corresponding audio samples are dynamically filled into the designated audio address.
   -Arrays of samples are employed for implementation, which are derived from sound effect .mp3 files  .

   PS2 Keyboard
   Antony Weihong Zhuang
   -The system operates through a polling mechanism.
 When a user inputs a valid command by pressing the keys on PS2 Keyboard, the function converts this signal into another signal from the Game Logic to advance the game.

 Reference List: